-Withings is also releasing the Move ECG, a version of the watch that will include an electrocardiogram and heartrate sensor.
-That’s not out yet though - it’s still awaiting medical certification - and will cost a little more.
-It also won’t have any of the customisation options - a downside of rigorous certification requirements.
+Withings has also released the Move ECG, a version of the watch that includes an electrocardiogram and some other tweaks.
+However, it is a little more pricey and doesn't come with the customisation options that the Move has - a downside of rigorous certification requirements.

 The Withings Move looks more or less like a standard sporty wristwatch.
 The slim body comes with a rubber-y wrist strap, and is lightweight and unobtrusive enough that you’ll almost forget it’s there.
 There’s a single button on the right side, and that’s about it.